 CHOICE: time to stop food industry tricks

-In light of the findings, CHOICE has written to health ministers asking that the Health Star Ratings be made compulsory for all packaged food products, to ensure that Australians have the ability to make more informed and healthier choices.
+In light of the findings, CHOICE has written to health ministers asking that the Health Star Ratings be made compulsory for all packaged food products.
+This would ensure that Australians have the ability to make more informed and healthier choices.

 “It’s clear to us that Health Stars make it far easier for people to pick healthy foods,” says CHOICE food policy expert, Linda Przhedetsky.

-“Our survey found that without Health Stars, two-thirds of people rely on marketing material to decide if something is a healthy choice.
+“Our survey found that without Health Stars, two-thirds of people rely on marketing material to decide if something is healthy.
 Too many food brands still try to trick us into buying their unhealthy products with misleading images and claims.
-A compulsory Health Star Rating system will help disrupt the food industry’s tricks.”
+A compulsory Health Star Rating system will help disrupt food industry tricks.”